 Tip: Unused Skid Space Fee and What to AvoidPosted On 18th May 2022

 Maximum Allowable Dimensions of Lift Truck Skids, Pallets or Platforms for 'Potentially Unstable Commodities.'
-For the purpose of this rule, commodities having an overall height 1.5 times or more their shortest base dimension shall be considered potentially unstable.
-For such commodities, the lift truck skid, pallet or platform may be of sufficient size to provide adequate stability.
-The maximum allowable dimensions of the lift truck skid, pallet or platform are determined using the following formulas.
+For the purpose of this rule, commodities having an overall height of 1.5 times or more of their shortest base dimension shall be considered potentially unstable.
+For such commodities, the lift truck skid, pallet, or platform may be of sufficient size to provide adequate stability.
+The maximum allowable dimensions of the lift truck skid, pallet, or platform are determined using the following formulas.

 The Maximum Allowable Length is the larger result of the following calculations:

 Maximum Allowable Length (in) = Commodity's(ies') Height (in) x 0.67